kingluddite/web-dev-notes/frontend/gatsby/udemy/358n-gatsby-tutorial-and-projects-course/section-02-gatsby-tutorial/10-create-pages.md

 ## 404 page
 * Got to a non-existent page `/junk` you will get an ugly 404
 * To get a nice 404 name the page `404.js`
-* We can't name a file based on a number so we can call this NotFound
+* We can name a file based on a number `404.js` but we can store variables inside number `const 404 = 86` so we can call this variable `NotFound`

 `404.js`